-I am an international affairs and social scientist by training.
+I am an applied social scientist by training.
 Currently, I am a PhD candidate at the Department of Urban Studies & Planning at MIT, studying public policy and planning, with a focus on urban sustainability and institutional innovation.

 My research is motivated by complex policy questions with the aim of unpacking constant interactions between human, environmental, and technological spheres to envision sustainable society and economy.
 Methodologically, I seek to combine in-depth qualitative case study designs with statistical analysis.
 Read more about me.

 Current research projects include: